25 - 1 - Great Films

 Screenplay: Philip Dunne

 This very special film, often ignored by modern audiences and critics because of its sentimental nature, takes place in a Welsh coal-mining town as it takes us through the life and struggles of the Morgan family.
 The endearing book by Richard Llewellyn is brought to life with all its trials, heartache and triumphs.
-Beautifully directed by John Ford, and the standout acting by (Donald Crisp) as the family patriarch Gwilym and (Sara Allgood) as his wife, this heartwarming film shows how determination, faith and family loyalty can overcome overwhelming obstacles.
+Beautifully directed by John Ford, his 2nd listed film, and the standout acting by (Donald Crisp) as the family patriarch Gwilym and (Sara Allgood) as his wife, this heartwarming film shows how determination, faith and family loyalty can overcome overwhelming obstacles.
 Mr. Gruffydd, a minister, (Walter Pidgeon) and Angharad Morgan (Maureen O’Hara) fall in love, but his spiritual duties interfere with love and marriage.
-The story unfolds by narration through the eyes of the youngest son Huw (Roddy McDowell).
+The story unfolds by narration through the eyes of the youngest son, Huw (Roddy McDowell).
 The poignant screenplay tackles timely social issues from a spiritual viewpoint such as the wide gulf between the rich and poor and the hypocrisy within the church.
 This magnificent film elevates honor, respect and commitment.
 A true treasure!
 “Men like my father never die.”

 11. SENSE AND SENSABILITY (1995) U.S. / U.K.